 6. The document must be reviewed and approved by the Savannah District Office of Counsel prior to recordation in the clerk's office in the county in which the protected property lies.
-Submit amendment packages by email to Assistant District Counsel John E. Ballard at john.e.ballard@usace.army.mil.
+Submit amendment packages by email to Savannah District Office of Counsel.
 If packages are too large to email, arrangements can be made for an electronic file transfer.
-Please call Mr. Ballard at (912) 652-6126 for arrangements for electronic file transfers or for questions regarding the DCCR amendment process.
-The amendment to the DCCR and required replacement mitigation shall be completed prior to impacts to the property.
+The execution and recording of the amendment to the DCCR, and required replacement mitigation, shall be completed prior to incurring impacts to the property.